 The two Kwoks were detained in connection with a probe into offenses suspected to have been committed under the Prevention of Bribery Ordinance, the company said.
 Sun Hung Kai had also said the two men, who were released the same day of their arrest, will keep running the developer.

 The press conference yesterday “is a positive gesture to give investors greater confidence, though the speech will not remove the overhang completely,” Alfred Lau, a Hong Kong-based analyst with BoCom International Holdings Co., said by phone.

-The company’s U.S. shares (SUHJY) advanced 0.3 percent yesterday, the first gain in five days.
+The company’s U.S. shares (SUHJY:US) advanced 0.3 percent yesterday, the first gain in five days.